We hope you enjoy reading this article.

 Read more about these features in this guide offered by Spoonity.

-Before you start building your loyalty program app, I recommend you review these examples for great design ideas:
+Before you start building your loyalty program app using a loyalty app builder or otherwise, I recommend you review these examples for great design ideas:

 - Free refills;